 3rd offense: “Page Parents”- If the child continues to misbehave, then parents(s) must be summoned.
 Be firm about this so that the children know that you mean what you say.

-FOOD/SNACKS & DRINKS Please finish up your personal snacks or snacks from the greenroom before the kids arrive!
+Food & Drinks- Please finish up your personal snacks or snacks from the greenroom before the kids arrive!
 The greenroom snacks are meant for you to enjoy before or after serving, not while you are serving!
 Having food out in front of the kids can be really distracting not to mention needing to be really careful with food allergies!

-SAFETY Each family must check their child in at a kiosk out front to receive their sticker/tag before they enter into Treasure Island.
-Parents must have their tag that matches their child's number in order to pick their child up at the end of service.
+Check in/Check out- Each family must check their child in at a kiosk out front to receive their sticker before they enter into Treasure Island.
+Parents must have their matching sticker with their child's number in order to pick their child up at the end of service.
 Please remove the child's sticker when the parents pick up so that safety team in the hallway knows that the child is no longer checked in TI!

 No one should enter TI without a sticker or unless they are accompanied by a staff member.
 If someone wants to peek in and check it out a TI volunteer can walk in with them to show them around and tell them more about what we do in TI!

 We want to be clear in how we explain salvation and baptism to kids in TI so here is how we break it down.
 God loved, God gave, We believe, We receive.
 To learn more about this you can go here.
 This is also the same link that we give to families when their child is interested in baptism.
-We have business sized cards in each zone and out front- so if you have a child asking about how to get baptized, make sure to grab a card and give it to their parent!
+We have business sized cards in each zone and out front.
+If you have a child asking about baptism, make sure to grab a card and give it to their parent!

 We provide two camp opportunities each summer for Treasure Island age kids.
 One is an overnight camp for 3rd-5th graders and the other is a day camp for Kindergarten-3rd graders.
 Both camps are wonderful opportunities for kids do dive into their walk with God on a deeper level while still having lots of fun.
 Cost, location and dates of these camps vary from year to year.
 If you would like more information regarding our summer camp programs please email email@example.com